reflectoring/reflectoring.github.io/content/blog/2024/2024-05-25-creating-an-npm-package.md

 Next, we will update our `package.json` file with important properties and script commands.

-Here's what our NPM package.json should look like now:
+Here's what our NPM `package.json` file should look like now:
 ```json
 {
   "name": "validate-npm-pc",